 The advantage of this method is that you don't need to keep track of all your home expenses and run calculations to figure the percentage.
 You can't take a depreciation deduction when you use the simplified method, but it's a method for a small area.

 This article takes you through the process of calculating your home business space deduction, using Form 8829 or the simplified method.

 In brief, the process involves:

-Once you have decided to use the detailed method to calculate your home business deduction, it's time to begin working To correctly calculate deductions for business use of your home, you will need to use Form 8829.
-The process of completing Form 8829 is in steps;
+Once you have decided to use the detailed method to calculate your home business deduction, it's time to begin working.
+To correctly calculate deductions for business use of your home, you will need to complete Form 8829:

 - Part I calculates the percentage of your home used for business.

 - In Part II you will enter both direct and indirect expenses for your home business space.

 - Part III is the calculation of depreciation.
 (You can't use depreciation if you are using the simplified method.)